Projected Entangled Pair States for Lattice Gauge Theories with Dynamical Fermions: Free Fermion Limit

 which exhibits Dirac cones at $\vec{\mathbf{k}} =(0,0)$ as expected.
 In position space the system has a $2\times 2$ unit cell, leading to a reduced Brillouin zone.
 Both $k_x$ and $k_y$ are restricted to take values between $0$ and $\pi$, and the points $(k_x, k_y)$ and $(k_x+\pi, k_y+\pi)$ are identified with each other.
 On a torus of size $L_x=L_y=L$ the momentum in either direction is quantized in units of $2\pi/L$.
 Depending on whether periodic or anti-periodic boundary conditions are imposed on the fermionic wave-function, it can take the values

 or

 respectively, with $n \in \{0,1, \dots L-1 \}$.
 We need to account for both possibilities and see which one provides the lowest energy, corresponding to the true ground state of the system.
 This is obtained by filling the energy bands \eqref{eq:dispersion_dirac} with the available momentum states starting from the bottom, located at $k_x=k_y=\pi/2$, up to $E=0$ where the Dirac cones touch.
-The results are summarized in table \ref{tab:energies_free_fermions}, from which it results that the lowest energy always corresponds to anti-periodic boundary conditions.
+The results are summarized in supplementary table \ref{tab:energies_free_fermions}, from which it results that the lowest energy always corresponds to anti-periodic boundary conditions.
 The ansatz described in the main text matches these predictions closely even in the computationally challenging case of a $6\times6$ system.

-For larger systems, the ground state energy of the free fermions case is shown in figure~\ref{fig:free_fermions}.
+For larger systems, the ground state energy of the free fermions case is shown in supplementary figure~\ref{fig:free_fermions}.
 In addition to providing a check on the GGPEPS numerical results for larger systems, this may also provide an indication for when finite-size effects are significant.
+While it is possible that finite-size effects are stronger for observables other than the energy, two considerations alleviate this concern: (i) as shown in figure~\ref{fig:energy-observables}, our state accurately captures each term in the Hamiltonian, showing that our optimization captures the underlying physics and not solely the total energy; (ii) as shown in figure~\ref{fig:wilson-larger-systems}, even at the lattice sizes considered here, we are able to observe the behaviour of observables in different regimes.